alirezaafzalaghaei/function-approximation/readme.md

  - [ ] <img src="https://render.githubusercontent.com/render/math?math=f(x): \mathbb{R}\to\mathbb{C}">
  - [x] <img src="https://render.githubusercontent.com/render/math?math=f(x): \mathbb{R}\to\mathbb{R}"> + Prior knowledge: `the target function is a sine wave` (Example-1: Polynomial function)

-*Currently, only the first example is provided.
-Other examples will be added as soon as possible.

 ## Architectures

  - [x] Dense (MLP)